 I have taken some time with this contribution, since Huang’s sophisticated analysis effectively summed up debates and established the philosophical foundations for a socialist market economy.
 Many of his insights remain valid and one can see how they have been and are implemented, albeit not without a few significant problems on the way.
 At the same time, it is twenty-five years since Huang’s study and Chinese socialism, let alone the socialist market economy, have taken some major steps.
 The tell-tale signal is the awareness that China has almost achieved the ‘great leap [weida feiyue]’ to socio-economic wellbeing, and that it is embarking on the leap to become a strong socialistically modernised society.
 Or, as it was put at the nineteenth congress of the CPC, China has entered a ‘new era [xinshidai]’.

-At least three questions remain from Huang’s analysis: 1) The delinking of ‘market economy’ from a capitalist system; 2) The issue of ownership; 3) The shift a socialist market economy from being a component to basic logistical device.
-These are the subject of further analysis.
+At least three questions remain from Huang’s analysis, especially in light of developments in the last two decades: 1) The delinking of ‘market economy’ from a capitalist system, in light of Marx’s analysis (in Capital, vol. 3) and historical examples; 2) The issue of ownership and the withering away of the distinction between ‘public’ and ‘private’; 3) The shift in a socialist market economy from being a component to basic logistical device.
+These are the subjects of further analysis.